-From 2005-2011, Jacquelyn was an ensemble member and co-artistic director of the New York Neo-Futurists, the prolific avant-garde theater collective and performer/writers of the ongoing signature show, Too Much Light Makes the Baby Go Blind, and winners of The Caffe Cino Award and multiple New York Innovative Theater Awards.
-With the company, she co-created and performed The Complete and Condensed Stage Directions of Eugene O’Neill, Vol. 1: Early Plays/Lost Plays, which was nominated for a 2012 Drama Desk Award for “Unique Theatrical Experience,” and continues to tour through the U.S. and abroad.
+From 2005-2011, Jacquelyn was an ensemble member and co-artistic director of the New York Neo-Futurists, the prolific avant-garde theater collective and performer/writers of the ongoing signature show Too Much Light Makes the Baby Go Blind, and winners of The Caffe Cino Award and multiple New York Innovative Theater Awards.
+With the company, she co-created and performed The Complete and Condensed Stage Directions of Eugene O’Neill, Vol. 1: Early Plays/Lost Plays, which was nominated for a 2012 Drama Desk Award for “Unique Theatrical Experience.”

 Jacquelyn was the pre-production directing consultant to Elizabeth Wood for her feature film, White Girl, which premiered at Sundance in 2016 and is distributed by Netflix.

-Since 2006, Jacquelyn has been on the Acting Faculty at the Atlantic Acting School, where she teaches the acting technique developed by David Mamet and William H. Macy in the NYU/Tisch and Conservatory programs.
-At the Atlantic, she created and led the implementation of Moment Lab, now a core studio class across all programs.
+Jacquelyn has been on the acting faculty at the Atlantic Acting School since 2006, where she is a Master Teacher of Practical Aesthetics.
+She teaches Script Analysis to the NYU/Tisch Drama undergraduates, and she created and led the implementation of Moment Lab, now a core studio class across all programs.
 Jacquelyn has taught performance and writing workshops for The Williamstown Theater Festival, The New York Neo-Futurists, the U.S. State Department, London Central Film School, Brave Studios (in Melbourne, Australia), Hollins University M.F.A.
 Dance (in Berlin, Germany), Brooklyn College, Boston University, Improv Olympic Los Angeles, and the Susan Marshall Dance Company.